Menu

 RHD class

-For more information on upcoming "Run-Hide-Defend" training sessions presented by the District Police, please contact Joy Garza, FHDAPD Training and Communications Manager at garzajoy@fhda.edu.
+For more information on upcoming Principled Policing, Procedural Justice & Implicit Bias training sessions presented by the District Police, please contact Joy Garza, Training and Outreach Supervisor at garzajoy@fhda.edu.

-Mandated Perishable Skills, College Police and Legislated Training
+Mandated Perishable Skills, Campus Police and Legislated Training

 • Arrest & Defensive Tactics